AndroidDeveloperLB/apk-parser/README.md

 # apk-parser

-Apk parser for java, forked from here:
+Apk parser for java/Android, forked from here:

 https://github.com/hsiafan/apk-parser

-To use:
+To use in gradle file:

 https://jitpack.io/#AndroidDeveloperLB/apk_parser/